kelvin389/ValoStatsReact/README.md

+# ValoStatsReact

 Port and more complete/extended version of my ValoStats app to Typescript using Express/React using [HenrikDev Unofficial Valorant API](https://github.com/Henrik-3/unofficial-valorant-api).

-Simple app made for fun to view Valorant statistics, extensible to view any statistic that can be calculated using the data provided by the Valorant API.
-Eg. RWF, RLF, Eco frags are stats that are not available to view on sites like Tracker Network.
-Also features a heatmap feature to see where a player frequently is during kills/deaths.
+App made for fun to view Valorant statistics, extensible to view any statistic that can be calculated using the data provided by the Valorant API.

+#### Features:

+- Scoreboard with calculated statistics not viewable on common stat websites (eg. Round won Frags, Round lost frags, Eco frags)
+- Heatmaps to see where a player frequently is during kills/deaths during a game

 Only tested running in dev mode, little to no error handling exists.
 Deathmatch and other gamemodes probably dont work either